isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 ### Long running transactions

 Until you commit, you could roll back.
-That means the previous version of the row is being held in the Undo Log.
-In fact, Undo Log purge is a simplistic single threaded thing, so what happens in reality is that the system looks at all active transactions in the system and determines the oldest transaction number in the system that is still active.
+That means the previous version of the row is being held in the Undo-Log.
+In fact, Undo-Log purge is a simplistic single threaded thing, so what happens in reality is that the system looks at all active transactions in the system and determines the oldest transaction number in the system that is still active.

-It then deletes all Undo Log even older than this, but no more.
+It then deletes all Undo-Log even older than this, but no more.

 So if you